TheDoctorRAB/necx-org.github.io/README.md

 4. Add the group fork as a remote. `cd necx-org.github.io && git remote add upstream git@github.com:necx-org/necx-org.github.io`

+### Render the Nodes

+1. change to the top-level directory for this repo
+1. initialize the `_nodes` submodule with `git submodule init`
+1. update the `_nodes` submodule with `git submodule update`
+1. run a `jekyll serve` instance and look at http://localhost:4000/nodes/

+To review changes to nodes we need to pull in the nodes repository in a way that this repository understands it.
+The way to do this is with a submodule, as below.

+1. go to the `_nodes` directory
+1. checkout a branch that has the changes you are interested in reviewing
+  * you may want/need to add another git remote to fetch those changes
+1. restart the jekyll server and look at http://localhost:4000/nodes/

 Now, you're ready to make changes to the website.
 There are a few types of changes that are common: